 Staff from the School of Education, University of Galway attended the Apple Regional Training Centre Winter Conference 2014 which was held in Birmingham, UK.

 The conference provided an opportunity to get hands on experience, discover new ideas, hone skills and avail of valuable continuous professional development (CPD) in the area of using Apple technology in education.

 NA CÉAD MIC LÉINN SCANNÁNAÍOCHTA DE CHUID ACADAMH NA HÓIGE

-THE NUI GALWAY YOUTH ACADEMY'S FIRST EVER FILM STUDENTSNovember 2014
+THE UNIVERSITY OF GALWAY YOUTH ACADEMY'S FIRST EVER FILM STUDENTSNovember 2014

 Tá ceithre gearrscannán nualéirithe ag na daltaí atá ag freastal ar an gcúrsa Soilse, Ceamara, Aicsean! faoi stiúir Eilís Ní Dhúill, iar-eagarthóir le TG4 agus mac léinn PhD i Roinn na Gaeilge, OÉG.
 Is í An Dr. Rióna Ní Fhrighil comhordaitheoir acadúil an chúrsa.

 Primary school students participating in the Lights, Ceamara, Action! couse initiated by Dr Rióna Ní Fhrighil in Roinn na Gaeilge have produced 4 short films.
 The module was designed and delivered through Irish by Eilís Ní Dhúill, a former video editor with TG4 who is currently completing a PhD in Roinn na Gaeilge, NUIG.